layer5io/docs/content/en/meshmap/contribution-guidelines/_index.md

 * Usage in a document:

   ```
-  You need Kubernetes version {{% kubernetes-min-version %}} or later.
+  You need Kubernetes version 1.28 or later.
   ```

 Useful Hugo docs: